dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 **Decision** Keep `this` as `scoped ref`

 ### ref fields to ref struct
-This feature opens up a new set of ref safety rules because it allows for a `ref` field to refer to a `ref struct`.
+This feature opens up a new set of ref safe context rules because it allows for a `ref` field to refer to a `ref struct`.
 This generic nature of `ByReference<T>` meant that up until now the runtime could not have such a construct.
 As a result all of our rules are written under the assumption this is not possible.
 The `ref` field feature is largely not about making new rules but codifying the existing rules in our system.
 Allowing `ref` fields to `ref struct` requires us to codify new rules because there are several new scenarios to consider.

 The first is that a `readonly ref` is now capable of storing `ref` state.
 For example: